liveview-native/liveview-client-swiftui/livebooks/markdown/create-a-swiftui-application.md

 You'll also need to manually navigate to the error tab (shown below) to trust and enable packages.
 Click on each error to trigger a prompt.
-Select **Trust & Enable All** to enable the plugin.
+Select **Trust & Enable** to enable the plugin.

 The specific plugins are subject to change.
 At the time of writing you need to enable `LiveViewNativeStylesheetMacros`, `LiveViewNativeMacros`, and `CasePathMacros` as shown in the images below.